 King University is committed to enable students with documented disabilities to participate in university programs by providing reasonable and appropriate accommodations.
 In general, university policy calls for accommodations to be made on an individualized and flexible basis.
 Students who are participating in King University's educational programs online or at off-site instructional locations follow the same process for requesting accommodation as students attending the main campus in Bristol, TN.
-Students with disabilities who need academic accommodations or other disability-related support services must file timely requests each semester with the Office of Learning and Disability Services for accommodations in course work.
-The University cannot make retroactive accommodations.
-Documentation and accommodation letters can be provided via FAX and/or email, and the Director of Learning Services is available to consult with any student or faculty member regarding the implementation of approved accommodations in a way that is appropriate to the context and delivery-method of the course.
+Students with disabilities who need academic accommodations or other disability-related support services must file timely requests each semester with the Office of Learning and Disability Services for accommodation letters can be provided via FAX and/or email, and the Director of Learning Services is available to consult with any student or faculty member regarding the implementation of approved accommodations in a way that is appropriate to the context and delivery-method of the course.
 Students are responsible for seeking assistance at the university and making their needs known.
 All services are confidential and free.
-For accommodations with course work, contact the Office of Learning Services at 423-652-4740 or disability@king.edu The Office of Learning and Disability Services will issue accommodation letters that student must provide to his or her instructor(s) when seeking accommodations.
+For accommodations with course work, contact the Office of Learning Services will issue accommodation letters that student must provide to his or her instructor(s) when seeking accommodations.
 These letters should be provided as much in advance of the needed accommodation as possible.